kognise/obsidian-aviation/FAR/Volume 4/B Procedure/0406 Investigations, enforcement, and administrative review.md

 \(1\) A ruling or order by the administrative law judge barring a party, or a party's attorney or representative, from the proceedings.

-\(2\) A ruling or order by the administrative law judge allegedly in violation of the limitations on the administrative law judge under §406.109(c).
+\(2\) A ruling or order by the administrative law judge allegedly in violation of the limitations on the administrative law judge under [[Volume 4/B Procedure/0406 Investigations, enforcement, and administrative review.md#§406.109   Administrative law judges—powers and limitations.|§406.109]](c).

 \(3\) Failure of the administrative law judge to grant a motion for a confidentiality order based on 51 U.S.C.
-50916, under §406.117(c)(2).
+50916, under [[Volume 4/B Procedure/0406 Investigations, enforcement, and administrative review.md#§406.117   Confidential information.|§406.117]](c)(2).

-\(4\) Failure of the administrative law judge to dismiss the proceedings in accordance with §406.135.
+\(4\) Failure of the administrative law judge to dismiss the proceedings in accordance with [[Volume 4/B Procedure/0406 Investigations, enforcement, and administrative review.md#§406.135   Withdrawal of complaint or request for hearing.|§406.135]].

 \(d\) *Procedure.* A party must file with the Federal Docket Management System and serve each other party a notice of interlocutory appeal, with supporting documents, not later than 10 days after the administrative law judge's decision forming the basis of an interlocutory appeal of right or not later than 10 days after the administrative law judge's decision granting an interlocutory appeal for cause.
 A party must file with the Federal Docket Management System a reply brief, if any, and serve a copy of the reply brief on each party, not later than 10 days after service of the appeal brief.
 The FAA decisionmaker must render a decision on the interlocutory appeal, on the record and as a part of the decision in the proceedings, within a reasonable time after receipt of the interlocutory appeal.